williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 ### What Is an Observer?

 The paradox blurs the line between observer and observed.
 The friend is both an observer (of the particle) and observed (by Wigner).
-This suggests that "observer" might not be a fundamental category—just a matter of perspective.
+This suggests that "observer" might not be a fundamental category just a matter of perspective.

 **You're both observing and being observed right now.**

 ### Does Measurement Create Reality?

-If Wigner's perspective is valid, then measurement might not just reveal reality—it might create different realities for different observers.
+If Wigner's perspective is valid, then measurement might not just reveal reality it might create different realities for different observers.
 The friend experiences one reality; Wigner describes another.

 **Your observations might be creating your reality.**